 The JANES Project

-JANES – Jezikoslovna analiza nestandardne slovenščine (Linguistic Analysis of Nonstandard Slovene, with the official title Resources, Tools and Methods for the Research of Nonstandard Internet Slovene (J6―6842)) is a national research project funded by the Slovenian Research Agency between 1 July 2014 and 30 January 2018.
-The project team, led by Darja Fišer, consists of 8 researchers from the Faculty of Arts (University of Ljubljana) and the Jožef Stefan Institute.
+JANES – Jezikoslovna analiza nestandardne slovenščine (Linguistic Analysis of Nonstandard Slovene, with the official title Resources, Tools and Methods for the Research of Nonstandard Internet Slovene, J6―6842) was a national research project funded by the Slovenian Research Agency between 1 July 2014 and 30 January 2018.
+The project team, led by Darja Fišer, consisted of 8 researchers from the Faculty of Arts (University of Ljubljana) and the Jožef Stefan Institute.

-The project is building a large corpus of internet Slovene containing tweets, forum posts, blog texts, and comments on news articles and on Wikipedia pages and users.
-The corpus serves as the basis for linguistic analyses of nonstandard Slovene.
-It is also helping improve language-technology tools for processing texts written in nonstandard Slovene.
-The project also aims to build a glossary of internet Slovene.
+The project built a large corpus of internet Slovene containing tweets, forum posts, blog texts, and comments on news articles and on Wikipedia pages and users.
+The corpus served as the basis for linguistic analyses of nonstandard Slovene.
+It is also helped to improve language-technology tools for processing texts written in nonstandard Slovene, by manually annotating datasets and training tools on these datasets.
+Finally, the project also compiled a glossary of internet Slovene.

-The developed resources will be made openly available under Creative Commons License 4.0.
-They will facilitate the analysis of modern Slovene and enable the development of more robust language-technology applications for Slovene, which are necessary for the full functionality of Slovene in the digital age.
-The methods developed in the project are also be applicable to related languages.
+The developed resources were made openly available under Creative Commons Licenses in order to facilitate the analysis of modern Slovene and enable further development of more robust language-technology applications for Slovene, which are necessary for the full functionality of Slovene in the digital age.
+The methods developed in the project are also applicable to related languages.